jumanjihouse/wormhole/README.md

           should export /home/user volume read-write
           should export /media/state/etc/ssh volume read-write
           should not mount any volumes
-        "booga-run" is a read-only app container
+        "booga" is a read-only app container
           should exist
           should be running
           should run unprivileged